 While two years may seem like sufficient time to file your lawsuit, remember that your attorney must be able to compile the necessary evidence to prove fault before they can file suit.
 You should, therefore, reach out to our drug liability attorney as soon as possible after you discover your injury.
 By contacting us right away, you meet critical deadlines and ensure the best chance for a favorable outcome.

-All clients deserve to have their story heard.
+All clients deserve to have their stories heard.
 Loncar Lyon Jenkins offers a free, no-obligation consultation on each client’s case so that we can better understand how we can help.
 If you were prescribed a drug that had serious adverse effects, you might be entitled to compensation from the manufacturer.
 We will work with you to determine whether you have a valid claim.

 If so, we can help you establish the value of your claim and decide on your next steps.
 Call Loncar Lyon Jenkins today.
 You can also fill out the form on our contact page to provide us with the necessary information about your case, and a member of our team will respond to you as soon as possible.
 It’s time to hold Big Pharma accountable!